Skip to main content

 The absence of sugar changes everything about how this rub behaves.
 It does not caramelize, which means it does not burn at high grilling temperatures.
 You can use it on a screaming-hot gas grill or over direct charcoal without worrying about the surface turning bitter.
 Sweet rubs have a temperature ceiling.
 Butt Rub does not.

 The flavor is clean and savory.
 Garlic and black pepper dominate.
 The chipotle adds a smoky warmth without noticeable heat.
-The paprika provides color.
+The paprika adds color.
 The overall effect is a rub that seasons the meat rather than coating it in sweetness.

 The 26 oz bottle is twice the size of most premium rubs at a similar price point.
 If you grill multiple times a week, the value proposition is clear.
 You get more rub for less money, and the savory profile means you will use it on everything from pork butts to steaks to roasted vegetables.

-I reach for Butt Rub when I am grilling at high heat, when I want the meat flavor to lead, or when I am cooking for people who prefer savory food over sweet.
+We reach for Butt Rub when I am grilling at high heat, when I want the meat flavor to lead, or when I am cooking for people who prefer savory food over sweet.
 It is not the flashiest rub on this list, but it is the most honest one.
 The meat speaks for itself.

 How to Apply BBQ Rubs